yahoo/serialize-javascript/README.md

 Serialize JavaScript
 ====================

-Serialize JavaScript to a _superset_ of JSON that includes regular expressions and functions.
+Serialize JavaScript to a _superset_ of JSON that includes regular expressions, dates and functions.

 [![npm Version][npm-badge]][npm]
 [![Dependency Status][david-badge]][david]